Homes (Fitness for Human Habitation) Act 2018

 Overview

-This bill amends the Landlord and Tenant Act 1985 to ensure that all rented residential accommodation in England is fit for human habitation.
-It introduces an implied covenant in leases requiring landlords to maintain properties to a habitable standard and gives tenants stronger legal recourse if this standard is not met.
+This bill amends the Landlord and Tenant Act 1985 to ensure that all rented residential properties in England are fit for human habitation.
+It introduces an implied covenant in leases, meaning landlords are legally obligated to maintain properties to a habitable standard, with exceptions for tenant-caused damage or events outside their control.

 Description